suryashch/3d_modelling/hosting-3d-model/per-object-lod-control-with-threejs.md

 ![Low and High Res Mesh Superposed](img/hi-res-low-res-copy.png)

+When defining the LOD objects, we will need a way to accurately identify the same object's low and hires meshes.
 The structure of the data here is key, as this is what will give us the ability to traverse the model's different objects.
 I have specifically defined the naming convention for this object, wherein for both the low and high resolution of mesh, the object name is the same, the only appendage is the string `hires` and `lowres`.

+First, we need a reliable way to traverse our scene.

 ## Traversing the Scene